One free way (aka organic) to get more customers coming to your website is to create a blog.

 If you are starting a new blog, the first post is often the hardest.
 It’s easy to get that out of the way with a post about you, your hero story, or start with a topic series and just go from there.
 It doesn’t really matter as long as you start.

-How can you use search engine optimise your blog posts to bring in more customers?
+How to search engine optimise your blog posts to bring in more customers

 Once you have a blog setup ready to go, here are a few key tips on how you can optimise your posts to increase the visibility of your business in search results, and attract and convert more customers.